Unbewohnte/wecr/README.md

 The configuration is split into different branches like `requests` (how requests are made, ie: request timeout, wait time, user agent), `logging` (use logs, output to a file), `save` (output file|directory, save pages or not) or `search` (use regexp, query string) each of which contain tweakable parameters.
 There are global ones as well such as `workers` (working threads that make requests in parallel) and `depth` (literally, how deep the recursive search should go).
 The names are simple and self-explanatory so no attribute-by-attribute explanation needed for most of them.

+The parsing starts from `initial_pages` and goes deeper while ignoring the pages on domains that are in `blacklisted_domains`.
+If all initial pages are happen to be blacklisted - the program will end.

 ### Search query